Mowing for winter

 Keep off the grass!
 Frost freezes grass blades on your lawn; walking or driving over it makes them snap and crackle under your feet or car.
 This shows up first as black marks and later brown, dead grass.
 If the frost is light, when temperatures start to warm up in the day, a light spray of water can lift the frost quicker and help the grass deal with the shock/stress of the temperature.
 But if the frost is heavy, don't spray water on it, it can make it worse!

 During winter, weeds take advantage of the lawn’s weakened state to fill every possible gap.
-Winter weeds germinate at lower soil temperatures, often coming in around April/Easter.
-Broad-leafed weeds can be relatively easily controlled with the help of a selective herbicide.
-This is the time for a weedkiller that removes invaders without causing damage to the lawn.
+Winter weeds germinate at lower soil temperatures, often popping up around April/Easter.
+Most broad-leafed weeds are easily controlled with a selective herbicide.
+This is the type of weedkiller that removes weedy invaders without harming the lawn grass.

 Typical examples of broad-leafed weeds are clover, dandelions, capeweed, clover and thistles.
-Traditional selective herbicides like Yates Turfix Lawn Weed Spray Concentrate containing the ingredients Mecoprop, MCPA & Dicamba work well with lawn types such as Fescue, Browntop, and Ryegrass.
+Traditional selective herbicides like Yates Turfix Lawn Weed Spray Concentrate work effectively on these weeds, and play nicely with common NZ lawn types like Fescue, Browntop, and Ryegrass.